OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 ## Hourly Rates Relative to Workflow

-The following is a breakdown on how fees are prorated relative to choosen workflow.
+The following is a breakdown on how fees are prorated relative to how 'open' the project can be.
 <br>